Grenada Travel Information & Planning Guide

 Through our partnership with a number of reputable airlines The Moorings can arrange private charter flights to Grenada and any other of our Caribbean destinations.
 Contact our in-house flight specialist at 866.649.2003 for more details.

-We are unable to arrange transfers for you in Grenada - so you must make your own travel arrangements upon arrival and pay with local currency
+We are unable to arrange transfers for you in Grenada, so you must make your own travel arrangements upon arrival and pay with local currency.
+A taxi from the airport will take approximately 15 mins to reach our charter base.

 All the major car rental companies are represented in Grenada.
 To obtain a local driving permit, a bona fide driver’s license must be presented at the traffic department at the Central Police Station on the Carenage.
 The cost is approximately EC $30.
 Most car rental firms also issue local permits.